 Windows Troubleshooting Utilities for the A+ Certification Exams

-As an A+ Certified Professional you will troubleshoot a number of different problems on the system — this table outlines some of the popular utilities you will use to support or troubleshoot a system.
-Be sure to know these before taking the A+ Certification exams!
+As an A+ Certified Professional you will troubleshoot a number of different problems on the system — this information outlines some of the popular utilities you will use to support or troubleshoot a system.
+Be sure to know these before taking the A+ Exam!

 |regedit.exe||Registry Editor||Make changes to Registry values; can be used to make selective backups.
 Prior to Windows XP, there were two editors: regedit.exe and regedt32.exe.|

 |defrag.exe||Disk Defragmenter||Used from the command line, or graphically through the Microsoft Management Console (MMC) and dfrg.msc.|